YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 Other benefits include (but not limited to):

 * Automatic replay of work to the last committed update recorded in a journal file.
-Note that with the use of transaction processing and journaling, YottaDB/GT.M provides full ACID properties.
+Note that with the use of transaction processing and journaling, YottaDB provides full ACID properties.

 * Quick recovery options, such as processing only the information recorded immediately prior to failure.
 For example, you can recover just the last minute of work instead of replaying the entire journal file.